MIROC-DOC/model_description/md_en/d-time.md

 This is a condition for stability.

-To guarantee the stability of the integration,
-As for $c$, it has the fastest advection and propagation speed, You can use a smaller time step than $\Delta t$ determined by that.
-When semi-implicit is not used, the propagation speed of gravity wave ($c \sim 300m/s$) is the criterion for stability, but , When semi-implicit is used, advection by the east-west wind is usually Limiting factors.
-Thus, $\Delta t$ assumes that $U_{max}$ is the maximum value of the east-west wind,
+In order to guarantee the stability of the integral, for $c$, the fastest advection and propagation speed can be adopted and a time step smaller than $\Delta t$, which is determined by this speed, can be used.
+When the semi-implicit method is not used, the propagation speed of the gravity wave ($c \sim 300m/s$) is the criterion for stability, but when the semi-implicit method is used, the advection caused by the easterly wind is usually a limiting factor.
+Therefore, $\Delta t$ assumes that $U_{max}$ is the maximum value of zonal wind,

 $$
    \Delta t \le \frac{a}{N U_{max}}
 $$

-Take to meet the .
 In practice, this is multiplied by a safety factor.
+In practice, this is multiplied by a safety factor.

 ### Handling of the Initiation of Time Integration

-Not calculated by AGCM,
-If you start with an appropriate initial value, you can use a model-consistent You cannot give two physical quantities of time in $t$ and $t-\Delta t$.
-However, if you give an inconsistent value for $t-\Delta t$ A large calculation mode occurs.
+When starting from a suitable initial value that is not calculated by AGCM, it is not possible to give two physical quantities of time, $t$ and $t-\Delta t$, that are consistent with the model.
+However, giving an inconsistent value for $t-\Delta t$ will result in a large computation mode.

-So, first, as $X^{\Delta t/4} = X^0$, in the time step of $1/4$
+So, firstly, as $X^{\Delta t/4} = X^0$, in the time step of $1/4$

 $$
   X^{\Delta t/2} = X^0 + \Delta t/2 \dot{X}^{\Delta t/4}